devennn/devennn.github.io/about.md

 permalink: /about/
 ---

-Start learning to program in 2019.
-C become my first toy.
-First met deep learning through Computer Vision class(elective course).
+Start learning to program in 2019 by playing with C. First met deep learning through Computer Vision class(elective course).
 I don't even know if I can pass it.
-Since then, AI, ML and deep learning become my main interest because of how it can impact the society.
+Since then, AI, ML and deep learning become my interest.

+I write this blog because of 3 reasons.
+- Improve my communications skills.
+Especially on how to share my ideas.
+- To write about something that I found interesting.
+- Well, wise man said "to really understand something, summarize them".
+So, i write to summarize.

 ### Interest
 - How to prepare datasets for training